 Projects are managed by our Access and Participation Officer and activity is reviewed by the Access and Participation Plan Sub-committee of the Higher Education Board of Studies.
 This group considers each project, progression against our targets and may recommend changes to ensure interventions are in the best interests of our students.
 We will publish information for our evaluation of each project by January 2024.

 Contact details for further information

-You can contact our Access and Participation Officer, Kate Poole katepoole@truro-peniwth.ac.uk or our Higher Education Programme Team Lead, Andrew Smart andrewsmart@truro-peniwth.ac.uk for more information
+You can contact our Access and Participation Officer, Kate Poole katepoole@truro-peniwth.ac.uk or Deputy Dean Kirsty Sincock kirstyc@truro-penwith.ac.uk for more information